shuttertorture/gradle-monkey-plugin/README.md

 * `failOnFailure`: Deactivate exit code on failure
 * `install`: Reinstalls the APK first
 * `timeout`: Timeout for OutputResponse
+* `excludedDevices`: List of devices which should be excluded

 ## License